 Consistent with Minnesota Statutes § 43A.27, subd.
-3a(2), a retired employee of the State who receives an annuity under a State retirement program an employee who separates from legislative service and who, at the time of separation is at least fifty years of age and at least fifteen years of State service may continue to participate in the health and dental coverages offered through the Group Insurance Program.
+3a(2), an employee who separates from legislative service and who, at the time of separation is at least fifty years of age and at least fifteen years of State service may continue to participate in the health and dental coverages offered through the Group Insurance Program.
 Retiree coverage must be coordinated with Medicare.